Hezekiah

 Notable People Named Hezekiah

-Bishop Hezekiah Walker is a renowned American gospel music singer, artist, and pastor of the prominent Love Fellowship Tabernacle in Brooklyn, New York.
+Hezekiah Xzavier Walker Jr. is an American gospel music artist and pastor of Love Fellowship Tabernacle in Brooklyn, New York, known for releasing albums with his choir.

-Hezekiah Lord Hosmer was a versatile figure, known for his roles as a lawyer, judge, journalist, and author.
+Hezekiah Lord Hosmer II pursued a varied career as a lawyer, judge, journalist, and author.

-Hezekiah Holland, also known as Anglo-Hibernus, was an Anglo-Irish Anglican clergyman with Puritan leanings.
+Hezekiah Holland was an Anglo-Irish Anglican clergyman with Puritan leanings who wrote under the pen name Anglo-Hibernus.

 Isha Chatterjee